massimocaprinali/cloud-foundry-public/Node-RED/start_nodered.md

 ## Open the Node-RED flow editor
 {: #openEditor}

-1. After your application starts, click **Routes URL** or enter the following URL in a browser to display the Node-RED landing page.
+1. After your app starts, click **Routes URL** or enter the following URL in a browser to display the Node-RED landing page.
 ```
     http://<varname>&lt;yourhost></varname>.mybluemix.net
 ```